-- A treatment program using four to six medicines appears to be best.
-The choice of medicines depends on the results of sensitivity testing.
+- The choice of medicines depends on the results of sensitivity testing.

 - It is very important to take every dose of medicine.
 So directly observed therapy (DOT) usually is done.
 During DOT, a health professional watches you take every dose of medicine.

 - Treatment is continued until TB bacteria can no longer be found in two sputum samples taken a month apart.
 This may take 18 months or longer in people with multidrug-resistant TB (MDR-TB).

 Some TB bacteria have become resistant to all of the antibiotics that are commonly used to treat TB.
 This is sometimes called totally resistant tuberculosis (TDR-TB).footnote 2 A TB infection of this type is very difficult to treat.

 - Long R, et al. (2007).
 Drug-resistant tuberculosis.
 Canadian Tuberculosis Standards, pp. 146-181.
 Ottawa: Public Health Agency of Canada, Canadian Lung Association.
 Available online: http://www.lung.ca/cts-sct/pdf/tbstand07_e.pdf.

 - Cegielski P, et al. (2012).
 Challenges and controversies in defining totally drug-resistant tuberculosis.
 Emerging Infectious Diseases [Internet], November.
 Available online: http://wwwnc.cdc.gov/eid/article/18/11/12-0526_article.htm.